 When all preparations are done, you are ready to map network drive Windows 10.
 In general, there are two parts for mapping network external hard drive.

-Part 1: How to Share the External Hard Drive to the Network?
+Part 1: How to Share Hard Drive on Network Windows 10?

 The first part of networking an external hard drive is to share it to the network.
 The guidance is as described below.